IstinNew/magist-eniac-case-study/README.md

 #### magist-eniac-case-study
 This repository contains a comprehensive data analysis of Magist and Eniac, utilizing SQL for data querying and Tableau for data visualization.
 The project aims to provide actionable insights into business decisions and performance metrics.
+Don't forget the unique insight folder.

 ## Hypothesis and Case Overview
 The Magist and Enica case study focuses on analyzing the data of two companies over a period from September 2016 to October 2018.
 Magist, known for its broad tech catalog and partnership with Eniac, a company specializing in Apple-compatible accessories, aims to evaluate the effectiveness of their collaboration.
 This analysis seeks to determine the following: